needle-mirror/com.unity.cloud.assets/Documentation~/use-case-update-files.md

-# Use case: Update an asset's files
+# Use case: Download, update and generate tags for an asset's files

-You can use the Unity Cloud Assets package to edit file metadata and download file content.
+You can use the Unity Cloud Assets package to download file content, edit file metadata and generate AI tags.

 The SDK supports different workflows for users with different roles.